 My visit to Passau came about by chance.
 My husband and I were staying at the small village of Niederranna on the Danube about 35 kilometres upstream from Passau and although I’d heard and read a lot about the town, it wasn’t one I intended to visit on that particular trip.
-I'm really glad, though, that circumstances meant I was able to spend a day in Passau.
+I'm really glad, though, that circumstances meant I was able to spend one day in Passau, Germany.

 When our planned day of bike riding along the Danube from Niederanna came unstuck, Erich, the friendly owner of the guest house where we were staying, suggested a visit to Passau.
 It turned out to be a real highlight.

 “Head straight to Veste Oberhaus (the castle on the hill),” Erich told us.
 “You can park there and walk down to the town centre.”

 We followed Erich’s instructions and after parking, we wandered around the fortifications of the 13th century castle and enjoyed the panoramic views from up high.
 It's not hard to see why a visit to the castle is one of the best things to do in Passau.

 In Passau, the Danube, Inn and Ilz Rivers converge, with the historic town centre surrounded by water, so the views from up here were magnificent and I can see why a visit to Veste Oberhaus is one of the most popular things to do in Passau.